Russlewisbo/russlewis/content/authors/admin/_index.md

 ---
-bio: I am a clinical pharmacist and an Associate Professor of Infectious Diseases in the Department of Medical and Surgical Sciences as the University of Bologna.
-I have over 20 years experience in laboratory and clinical research of antimicrobial pharmacokinetics and pharmacodynamics in immunocompromised hosts.
+bio: I am a clinical pharmacist and an Associate Professor of Infectious Diseases in the Department of Molecular Medicine at the University of Padua.
+I also provide clinical consult services to hematopoetic stem cell transplant service at Ca' Funcello Hopspital in Treviso, Italy.
+I have over 25 years experience in laboratory and clinical research of antimicrobial pharmacokinetics and pharmacodynamics in immunocompromised hosts.
 My current research focuses on the development of prognostic risk models and decision support tools for the diagnosis and treatment of fungal infections and multidrug resistant bacteria.
 education:
   courses:
   - course: Doctor of Clinical Pharmacy (Pharm.D.)